khushi3/3M-User-Management/README.md

-# User Management Application based on Angular 2, Bootstrap 4 and Webpack
+# Application based on Angular 2, Bootstrap 4 and Webpack

 ## Features
 * TypeScript